 - Advised on the restructuring of a major energy company and electronics group.

 - First solicitor advocate to succeed against Queen’s Counsel at trial (on a preliminary issue) in the High Court (Foster Wheeler Wood Group v Chevron, December 1996).

 - Advised on the administration and liquidation of CrissCross Communications.

 - Advised on the restructuring and reorganisation of Eurotunnel.

-- Many appearances before various courts, often on urgent matters, during the last 30 years, including in the Court of Appeal.
+- Many appearances before various courts as advocate, often on urgent matters, during the last 30 years, including in the Court of Appeal.

 - Appearances pro bono for individuals as applicants and respondents in tribunals and at hearings, usually regarding social welfare bankruptcy and family matters where representation was otherwise likely to be unavailable.

 Please note: The experience list above may include examples of work completed prior to joining Keystone Law.